 “Historically we used horizontal tanks and antique solutions like stand pipes to pull back the solids,” Grinnell says, “and we were losing a lot of product as a result.
 Alfa Laval centrifuges allow us to take the volume of the entire tank and separate solids from the tank bottoms.
 Only the beer moves forward, and we’ve experienced a tremendous improvement in quality.
 It means we can offer a wider variety of flavours and control every factor to suit the needs of a particular recipe.”

 Controlling each part of the process also allows greater creativity in developing new recipes.
 “It’s like having a whole box of crayons instead of just one,” Grinnell says.
 “Now we can design a variety of different styles.”
 He adds that every stage is essential to the final outcome.
 “At Sam Adams we see the entire brewing process as our kitchen, and we’re always looking for new ways to introduce flavours.
 Some brewers don’t need centrifuges in the places we have them, but we’ve added stages to the process to add spices, chocolate or whatever the recipe calls for.”

 Grinnell explains that the company’s relationship with Alfa Laval was an important factor in choosing it to refit the Pennsylvania brewery.
 “We’ve worked with Alfa Laval for over a decade,” he says.
-“We bought our first brewery in Cincinnati over 10 years ago, and one of the first things we installed was Alfa Laval Brew 2000.
+“We bought our first brewery in Cincinnati over 10 years ago, and one of the first things we installed was an Alfa Laval Brew separator.
 Alfa Laval was also willing to take on much of the project management.
 They successfully managed the full process and were there for us throughout with technical support.

 “In addition,” he says, “they sent us to training at their Greenwood facility in the Midwest.
 When we opened the Pennsylvania Brewery Alfa Laval sent trainers for on-site instruction.
 This is key in ensuring safe and proper use of the equipment.”